Ryxai/roam-utils/README.md

         Argument 1: The block uid

   * EXTRACTREF: Removes the reference parentheses from a block reference

         Argument 1: The block reference

+  * GETCHILDREN: Gets the uids of the children blocks.

+        Argument 1 : The uid of the block to get the children of

   The following commands are used to create elements in a page.
 Blocks are indexed from 0, meaning that the first block at the top of the list would be index 0.

   * CREATEBLOCK: Creates a block under the provided parent block (can be a page)

         Argument 1: Parent block reference
         Argument 2: Block order
         Argument 3: The contents to be placed in the block

+  The following commands are used to manipulate text

+  * SPLIT : Split the block of text using the provided delimiter

+        Argument 1: The block of text
+        Argument 2: The delimiter